yeokm1/sensor-clock/README.md

 7. If you wish to change the LCD pins at pin 44 (Contrast) and 46 (Backlight), remember to move them to other PWM supported lines.

+8. Auto power off of lcd and sensors at set times.
+Can disable by setting TURN_OFF_AT_TIMES to false.

 References and libraries: